stjude/RNAIndel/sample_data/README.md

 bambino completed successfully.
 rna_indel completed successfully
 ```
-Fifteen indels are reported in the ouput [VCF](sample.vcf) file: 2 somatic, 1 germline, and 12 artifact indels.
+Fifteen coding indels are reported in the ouput [VCF](sample.vcf) file: 2 somatic, 1 germline, and 12 artifact indels.
-The two PTEN indels are predicted as somatic.
+The two *PTEN* indels are predicted as somatic.
 The first indel is a complex indel in which a 2-nt deletion and a 9-nt insertion
 are involved.
 This indel is detected as a 7-nt insertion at codon 233 with indel complexity = 2 (See INFO field in [VCF](sample.vcf)).
 The second indel
 is detected as a 7-nt insertion at codon 246, not as a 39-nt insertion, due to the soft-clipped alignment.

 ### Working with GATK-HaplotypeCaller
 The sample BAM file was preprocessed following GATK RNA-Seq Variant Calling [BestPractice](https://software.broadinstitute.org/gatk/documentation/article.php?id=3891).
 GATK-HC (ver 4.0.2.1) called variants in the preprocessed BAM file (sample.gatk.bam) and generated a VCF file (sample_gatk.vcf).
-Now, the indels in the GATK VCF file are classified. **Please note that the original BAM file (sample.bam), not the preprocessed one, is used**.
+Now, the indels in the GATK VCF file are classified. **Please input the original BAM file (sample.bam), not the preprocessed one (sample.gatk.bam)**.
 ```
 $ ./rna_indel_pipeline.sh -b sample_data/sample.bam \
                           -c sample_gatk.vcf \